Starstrider

-Starstrider was a children's quiz show that was produced by Granada Television and aired on ITV in 1984 and 1985 and ran for 2 series.
+Starstrider is a children's quiz show that was produced by Granada Television and aired on ITV in 1984 and 1985 and ran for 2 series.
 The host, Starstrider, a space being from the planet Ulphrates III on the search for intelligence, was played in Series 1 by Roger Sloman and in Series 2 by Jim Carter.
 Future Doctor Who actor Sylvester McCoy co-hosted both series, playing Starstrider's hapless assistant Wart.
 Both the host and co-host would greet the teams each week with the words, "Hello and welcome" and similarly they would end the show saying, "Goodbye and farewell".

 Each week 3 teams of 4 youngsters from schools around the country played over 5 rounds.
+The victor school was awarded encyclopaedias and Galactic Federation membership badges.

 Round 1

 The teams were asked very difficult questions and 3 members of each team had a series of reference books to look up the answers.
 The captain was wearing headphones so they can only hear their teammates.
 The team would give the answer through the headphones.
 Once they had the answer the captain would press the buzzer and give the answer.
 If they were correct they scored some points, whereas if they were wrong the other 2 teams continued to search for the correct answer.